SS Mesaba (1898): Titanic

-Titanics senior Marconi wireless officer, Jack Phillips, received the signal about 21:40 hrs that evening.
-However, the message did not reach Titanics bridge.
+Titanics senior Marconi wireless officer, Jack Phillips, received the signal about 21:40 hrs that evening; it is unclear, however, whether or not the message reached Titanics bridge.
 It was one of a number of ice warnings transmitted to Titanic that evening.
 Two hours later, Titanic collided with an iceberg, gashing her side below the waterline, and causing herself to sink.